What to Consider When Buying a Business

 • Knowledge transfer from the existing owner

-• Some companies might be having a bad reputation in the market, so it will be hard to regain trust
+• Some companies might have a bad reputation in the market, so it will be hard to regain trust

 • The premises might be very small for future developments